pantasio/cli-help/Tmux/README.md

         Ctrl-a ?
 List all keybindings
         Ctrl-a {                               (Move the current pane left) Ctrl-a }                               (Move the current pane right)

+        Ctrl-a z                               Zoom in or zoom out panel

 [new session]
         tmux new -s session-name               start a new session with Name